MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 The following items are needed in order to complete this quick start.

-- A Windows Container Host running Windows 2016 (Full UI or Core) – [Quick Start Host Deployment].
+- A Windows Container Host running Windows 2016 (Full UI or Core) – Quick Start Host Deployment.
-- The Widows Server 2016 Installation Media – [Download Location].
+- The Widows Server 2016 Installation Media – Download Location.
 - This quick start will demonstrate both Windows Server and Hyper-V Containers.
 To try out Hyper-V containers these additional items will be required.
-- Window Container Host with Nested Virtualization – [Nest Virtualization].
+- Window Container Host with Nested Virtualization – Nest Virtualization.

 ## Windows Server Container